 Maggi cleverly tweaks the formula to fit local palettes, varying the piquancy, the pungency, or the sourness, which might explain why cooks across Africa, Asia, and the Middle East have incorporated the seasoning into their cuisine.
 Wherever it's sold, it's used to add a dash of umami to soups, stews, noodles, eggs, and more— it can even be used to flavor popcorn!

 Maggi is made from fermented wheat protein, so it's not gluten free.
-It's also high in MSG, and one tablespoon contains 60% of your recommended daily salt intake, so it's not right for everyone's diet.
+It's also high in MSG, and one tablespoon contains 60% of your recommended daily salt intake, so it's not right for everyone.
 That being said, you're unlikely to need a tablespoon.
 The rich, meaty, umami flavor of Maggi is intense, and much stronger than Bragg.

 Before Julius Maggi invented his liquid seasoning, Jules Tournade traveled from his native France to New Jersey to make his fortune as a confectioner, and invented a liquid seasoning of his own.
 Tournade was the inventor of the browning sauce that has been sold for over 130 years as Kitchen Bouquet.